 What Causes PUPPP?

 The actual cause of PUPPP is uncertain, but it is not an uncommon condition.
-According to the American Osteopathic College of Dermatology, PUPPP is the most common dermatologic condition that pregnant women will experience, about 1 out of 150 women. (https://www.aocd.org/page/PUPPP).
+According to the American Osteopathic College of Dermatology, PUPPP is the most common dermatologic condition that pregnant women will experience, occurring in about 1 out of 150 women (https://www.aocd.org/page/PUPPP).
 It starts with the stretch marks on the abdomen.
 While doctors are not sure what the exact cause is, they do know that the stretched skin can be damaged and become inflamed.
 More research needs to be conducted to determine if an immune response to fetal cells is also a trigger for rashes and inflammation.

 First-time mothers and mothers of multiples are more likely to be diagnosed with the rash as are mothers who experience rapid or excessive weight gain during pregnancy.
 Caucasian women are also more likely to develop PUPPP.

 Some Important Things to Know About PUPPP

 The rash that comes with PUPPP may feel better with treatment, but it does not come and go.
 Luckily, it does typically go away around 15 days after the baby is born.

 Mothers often complain that the itching is worse at night.
 One possible cause for nighttime itch may be hormonal changes.
 Self-care and anti-itch treatments can make the irritation less of a nuisance.

 PUPPP will start at the abdomen, but can also affect others areas of the body including the buttocks, thighs, and lower back.
 These are areas that may be stressed by the stretching skin.
 Even though it may affect the stomach, it rarely affects the belly button itself.
 PUPPP typically does not cause blisters or affect the hands and feet.